default-writer/build/README.md

 * Type aliases
 * External assembly types

+## Goal

-The goal of development of this framework is to build automation of complex types.
+The goal of development of this framework is to build automation of complex types initialization.
 Build can use declarative approach to define dependencies between types and their requirememts.
 Constructor injection uses type resolution to resolve devendencies

 ## Examples